-Youth are allowed to bring their own tent, and are encouraged to share when possible.
+Youth will bring their own tent.
 Crew Leaders place their tents in a central location among the group of tents.

 BEARS AND WILDLIFE

 Crew Leaders are trained in bear safety and proper use of bear spray, if needed.
 Traveling in a large group makes a lot of noise, so typically our crews have minimal negative interactions with wildlife.